For ease of development, we can connect the IntelliJ IDE with the Jira ticket service.

 1. In Jira, go to your profile and go to the option to change your password.
 This link should move you to Jira Security Profile at https://id.atlassian.com/manage-profile/security link.

-2. From API token section, click on the Create and manage API tokens link.
+2. Click on the Create and manage API tokens link from the API token section.

 3. Here at the page https://id.atlassian.com/manage-profile/security/api-tokens we can create API tokens.